laszlokorte/damasc/README.md

 The syntax and semantic are not a strict subset of ES6.
 The name is a reference to the patterns of [Damascus steel](https://en.wikipedia.org/wiki/Damascus_steel).

+## Live demo

+Check out [damasc.laszlokorte.de](https://damasc.laszlokorte.de/) for a live demo.
+Not all features are enabled in the online version.

 ## Features

 Includes only: Null, Boolean, String, Integer, Array and Object types.